As heating prices expected to rise during winter months, lawmakers look towards LIHEAP funding

 Gillibrand says higher heating costs will increase the financial burden those in her state are already experiencing because of the pandemic.

-“Nationwide, utility debt grew from 12 billion dollars to an estimated 32 billion dollars,” Gillibrand said.
+“Nationwide, utility debt grew from $12 billion to an estimated $32 billion,” Gillibrand said.

 The U.S Energy Information Administration reports that with higher energy prices, and a colder seasonal forecast, households could see heating bills jump as much as 54% from last winter.
 To help, Gillibrand is calling on the Department of Health and Human Services to quickly distribute the assistance funding already approved in the pandemic relief packages.